Definition of a classic How a literary work earns classic status

 There are nevertheless some exceptions from the rule, some literary works remain classics because they have earned a high status in the literary corpus and other by different reasons: the author is of general high culture significance or the work was of true importance of the development of the art in that time.
 This could said to be true about Julie, or the New Heloise by Rousseau which remains a classic, but read by very few.

 The way to earn classic status is often both through critics and readers.
-Without doubt are their literary works which supposed qualities among critics has been questioned by the reader audience and vice versa.
+Without doubt are their literary works which supposed qualities among critics have been questioned by the reader audience and vice versa.

 The conception of a standard